-- There a multitude of scholarships available ranging from a one off \$1000 payment to over tens of thousands of dollars over the life of the degree. - 2023 Churchlands had a Fogarty and John Curtin scholarship winner. - As well as high academic achievement students require community involvement and often leadership experience.
-Get involved with our Community Service program - Check University websites
+- There a multitude of scholarships available ranging from a one off \$1000 payment to over tens of thousands of dollars over the life of the degree. - It is worth investigating. - As Universities release this information for 2023, students will be informed. - Check University websites